-I keep a close eye on Southwest everyday to check flights, points and Rapid Rewards Shopping offers.
-It seems they have a sale almost every week.
-One sale will stop for a few days and then another one starts back up.
+I keep a close eye on Southwest most days to check flights, points and the best Rapid Rewards Shopping deals.
+Southwest tends to have a sale almost EVERY week and usually on Tuesdays.

-So how do you know what’s a good sale and what isn’t?
+So with this many sales, how do you know what’s a good sale and what isn’t?!
+I’ve got some tips to help you figure it out!

 Why to Buy During a Sale

-For starters, if you need to make airline reservations, it’s best to do it during a sale — good or not.
-A sale will at least have lower prices than a non-sale :), and you can always cancel or change your Southwest reservations with no penalty or fee.
+If you need to book a flight, it’s best to do it during a sale — good or not.
+A sale will at least have a better shot at having lower prices than a non-sale :), and you can always cancel or change your Southwest reservations with no penalty or fee.

-How to Know If It’s a Good Sale
+How to Know If It’s a Good or Bad Sale

 Here are my top tips for evaluating if it is or is NOT a good Southwest sale.

-In the post, I always share my assessment if it’s a “good” one or not 😉 AND offer a list what I see as the best fares.
+In the post, we always share our assessment if it’s a “good” one or not 😉 AND offer a list of the best fares we see.

 2. Know What IS or ISN’T a Good Price to Destinations

-So that you too know what is a good price or points for any given route, keep an eye on the flights and destinations that you are interested in — either the ones you fly regularly or a trip you’d like to take coming up.
+So that you too know what is a good cash or points price for any given route, keep an eye on the flights and destinations that you are interested in — either the ones you fly regularly or a trip you’d like to take coming up.

 3. It’s Advertised on TV